Dov-Wachtfogel/Just-News-android/README.md

 ## 🔑 Setup Instructions

-1. Download the extention from [chrome web store](https://chromewebstore.google.com/detail/just-news/bjeicinigicmeicfnibabdfanajpigln)
+1. Download the extention from firefox add-on sore
 2. Enter to your favorite news website
-3. Click on the Just-News extention icon
+3. Click on the Just-News extention icon (at options->extensions)
 4. Follow the guide in the extension popup to generate and add your **Groq API key**.
 5. Done.
 No more clickbait headlines.